What Are The 6 Main Stress?

 Yoga

 Yoga combines physical postures, breathing exercises, and meditation to promote relaxation and stress reduction.
-The practice of yoga helps to release tension from the body, improve flexibility, and calm the mind.
+It helps release tension from the body, improve flexibility, and calm the mind.

 Journaling